 For a three-antenna RF architecture in Fig 2, the UE has also to implement a quadplexer (n5UL/n5DL/n105DL/n105UL).
 In addition, wide bandwidth antenna is another challenge for this type of UE RF architecture to cover frequency range from 612MHz to 894MHz.
-The antenna relative bandwidth ratio for three-antenna RF architecture (solution A) is shown in table 2.
+The antenna relative bandwidth ratio for three-antenna RF architecture (solution A) is shown in Table 2.

 Table 2 the antenna relative bandwidth ratio for three-antenna RF architecture (solution A)